 This list of what to bring to Cuba will set you up with everything you need for a 1-3 week trip.
 This list is useful because travel to Cuba requires careful preparation.
-Forgotten or lost items are not easily replaced there, so your Cuba packing list needs to have a complete of everything that you’ll need while there.
+Forgotten or lost items are not easily replaced there, so your Cuba packing list needs to have a complete list of everything that you’ll need while there.

 Preparing for Cuba

 If you are a US citizen, you should check the US State Department page before even booking your trip.
-That page will give you the latest (and oft evolving) travel requirements.
+That page will give you the latest (and often evolving) travel requirements.
 Once armed with that information, you can then decide whether to go it alone or book through a group tour.

 Why is a Packing List for Cuba So Important?